What Support is Available?

 We will help you afterwards to put the agreed support in place.

-If you want talk to us about accessibility issues in respect of your halls accommodation again please contact us.
+If you want to talk to us about any aspect of support for your studies please contact us.

 We recognise that embarking on a university course involves many different challenges and we will work with you, to identify and arrange appropriate support.
 Once you have made contact with our service our Advisers will remain available for on-going support throughout your time at university.

-To help new disabled students settle into university life we hold an annual event called Get Ahead.
+To help you to settle into university life we hold an annual event called Get Ahead.
 You can find out more about Get Ahead here.